Information for Current Students

 M.S. and Ph.D. in Biomedical Sciences

-Students in the M.S.
-Program in Biomedical Sciences receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
+Students in the biomedical M.S.
+Program in Oral Biology receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
 Students in the Ph.D.
-Program in the in Biomedical Sciences receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
+Program in the in Medical Sciences receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
 Consult the Graduate Program in Biomedical Sciences for specific details on requirements for the Master's Degree or Ph.D.
 Degree.

 Candidates for the M.S. or Ph.D. degree are expected to complete the thesis and all requirements for completion of the respective degree within a maximum period of time.
 The maximum limits at Texas A&M University Baylor College of Dentistry are